DenTelezhkin/DTCollectionViewManager/README.md

 ### Mapping

-Every time you use UICollectionView, you tend to have UICollectionViewCells, UICollectionReusableViews and your data models, that need to be represented.
+Typically, you have UICollectionViewCells, UICollectionReusableViews and your data models, that need to be represented.
 And every time you need to write method like this:
 ```objective-c
 -(void)configureCell:(UICollectionViewCell *)cell withSomething:(id)something;
 ```

 You'll also will have some NSString reuseIdentifier you will use to dequeue your cells and supplementary views.
 And you'll also need to register appropriate classes on your UICollectionView instance.

-DTCollectionViewManager removes all of that.
+**DTCollectionViewManager removes all of that**.
 You will need to call a single method:

 ```objective-c
 [self registerCellClass:[MyCell class] forModelClass:[MyModel class]];